andrew-pettus/forkin/README.md

 ## forkin
-This application runs a flask service that allows a user to fork this application to their own GitHub account
+This application runs a flask service that allows a user to fork this application to their own GitHub account.

+Although it's not strictly required, it is expected that docker is installed to run locally.

 ## Two Ways To Try It Out